PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 good connectivity - that is, ensuring information can still flow from any stream to any other stream within reasonable depth?

 This section explores exactly this idea.
-We'll start by introducing some terminology to make these notions precise, and then show how the frame of *static graph sparsification* unifies several efficient attention variants.
+We'll start by introducing some terminology to make these notions precise, and then show how the frame of <span class="term">static graph sparsification<span> unifies several efficient attention variants.

 ### 8.1 Terminology
-**Neighborhoods**
+<span class="term">Neighborhoods</span>
 Define $N(t, l)$ as the <span class="term">attention neighborhood</span> of node $(t, l)$: that is, the set of nodes that the actor at $(t, l)$ can attend to.
 The actor at $(t, l)$ computes attention only over nodes in
 $N(t, l)$, ignoring all others.
 In ordinary attention, we have $N(t, l) = \\{(1, l), (2, l), \ldots, (t, l)\\}$, i.e. all previous nodes in the current layer.

 We'll see that a large number of efficient attention mechanisms boil down to simply defining $N(t, l)$ in different ways.
-In particular, these mechanisms **shrink** the neighborhood to some subset of the full ordinary neighborhood.
+In particular, these mechanisms <span class="idea">shrink</span> the neighborhood to some subset of the full ordinary neighborhood.
 Why does this help?
-We have the following observation:
+We have the following
+observation:

 Observation: if we fix neighborhood size to some constant $w$, the time complexity of generating $T$ tokens is $\mathcal{O}(TD^2 + TDw) = \mathcal{O}(TDw)$, assuming the second term still dominates.
 This is a factor of $T/w$ saving over ordinary attention.